-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Teacher absences, excluding for PD days, will decrease at schools with higher than 55% unduplicated count (WCCUSD measure) Pending data from Human Resources and UTR Total 13,989 or 76 per day Total 14,966 or 81.33 per day
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Teacher absences, excluding for PD days, will decrease at schools with higher than 55% unduplicated count (WCCUSD measure) Pending data from Human Resources and UTR Page 81 of 143

-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Permit holders, excluding those that receive their preliminary credential during the school year, will decrease at schools with higher than 55% unduplicated count (WCCUSD measure) Pending data from Human Resources and UTR 32 37 Teacher turnover, excluding retirees, will decrease at schools with higher than 55% unduplicated count (Local Indicator) Pending data from Human Resources and UTR 138 155 Exit survey results will show increased teacher satisfaction (WCCUSD measure) Pending data from Human Resources and UTR Pending data from Human Resources and UTR Pending data from Human Resources and UTR WCCUSD is currently implementing State Board of Education adopted academic content and performance standards of all pupils, including unduplicated students and students with exceptional needs.
-WCCUSD's Educational Services Department completes the annual Self-Reflection Tool on California Schools Dashboard on Implementation of WCCUSD is in the beginning / initial implementation stage for all standards in 16-17 Met: WCCUSD is in the initial implementation stage for all standards in 17-18 Self reflection tool completed on the California School Dashboard.
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Permit holders, excluding those that receive their preliminary credential during the school year, will decrease at schools with higher than 55% unduplicated count (WCCUSD measure) Pending data from Human Resources and UTR Teacher turnover, excluding retirees, will decrease at schools with higher than 55% unduplicated count (Local Indicator) Pending data from Human Resources and UTR Exit survey results will show increased teacher satisfaction (WCCUSD measure) Pending data from Human Resources and UTR WCCUSD is currently implementing State Board of Education adopted academic content and performance standards of all pupils, including unduplicated students and students with exceptional needs.
+WCCUSD's Educational Services Department completes the annual Self-Reflection Tool on California Schools WCCUSD is in the beginning / initial implementation stage for all standards in 16-17 Met: WCCUSD is in the initial implementation stage for all standards in 17-18 Self reflection tool completed on the California School Dashboard.
 WCCUSD is in the initial implementation stage for all standards in 18-19.
-WCCUSD will increase their rating from 3 to 4 on at least 3 standards (2A, 2B)
+WCCUSD will increase their rating from 3 to 4 on at least 3 standards (2A, 2B) Dashboard on Implementation of Page 82 of 143